jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Getting-Started/manual.md

 For detailed information of trigger, please refer to [Trigger](../Operation-Guide/invokefunction/triggermanagement/triggeroverview.md).

-In addition, if the trigger is not configured, you can also call function execution directly using methods such as the console, SDK.
+In addition, if the trigger is not configured, you can also invoke function execution directly using methods such as the console, SDK.